 How to choose the best copywriter for your website

-Every week our copywriters talk to business owners who’ve had “do something about website” on their to-do list for ages.
+Every week our website copywriters in Sydney talk to business owners who’ve had “do something about website” on their to-do list for ages.
 Sometimes they’ve been thinking for years about writing a better website.
 But they’ve been too busy; they’re confused about the options, or they don’t know where to start.

 Before you push your website down your to-do list for another week, here are a few things you should think about.